codezri/node-grpc-demo/README.md

 yarn start
 ```

 The above command will start three microservices.
-You can communicate with the primary microservice with the following RESTful endpoints
+You can communicate with the primary microservice with the following RESTful endpoints:

 - `POST /orders`
 - `GET /orders/{orderId}`